INTERVIEW AT TAGREE an online platform for photography & art, oct 2020

 Where do you live, does your place of residence inspire you to take pictures?
 I live and work in Amsterdam, the Netherlands.
 In the summer I usually work in Berlin for a few months.
 The environment is not important as I usually work in a studio.

-I have seen al lot of Dutch photography, but I don’t regard myself as a photographer.
-I am not interested in photographical ‘problems’.
-I make ‘living’ sculptures and the photograph is the result of the performance, therefore I am more a sculptor than a photographer.
-Therefore I am not so involved in Dutch photography and I don’t’ think there is a special ‘Dutch style’.
+Do you have a photographic background?
+I don’t consider myself a photographer.
+I am not interested in photographic “problems”.
+I make “living” sculptures and the photo is the result of the performance, which is why I am more of a sculptor than a photographer.

 How comes that you are interested in photography?
 Since I made living sculptures that only existed for an hour, it only made sense to take a photo as documentation.
 Taking a photo became more than just a registration, it became the final work.

 Which photographer has inspired your photography?
 When I was eighteen, I visited the Stedelijk Museum in Amsterdam for the first time.
 I went completely silent when I saw the room with the abstract paintings of Elsworth Kelly, Barnett Newman, Rothko.
 It made a huge impression on me.
 And abstract art still influences my work.

 Why do you work in black and white / color?
 I work in color, because the photo is the registration of me as a living sculpture, and color is an important part of my work.
 My latest work is more abstract constructions, in bright colors and / or graphic designs that blend into the background or contrast strongly with it.
 The work is measured and yet cheerful, extremely accessible and always immediately recognizable as a “Koster”.
 The photos were never exuberant, but in this new series I go one step further in minimalism.
 Less “story”, more pure form: more abstract, more geometric, even stricter, but nowhere melancholic.